 Dental Implants and Osseointegration

 Dental implants are a widely popular treatment for replacing missing teeth, and an option that we proudly offer at Beautiful Smiles.
 Dental implants consist of small titanium posts that are surgically implanted into the jawbone.
 These posts are then used to support your replacement teeth.
-Implants offer numerous benefits over traditional replacement options.
+Implants offer numerous benefits over traditional tooth loss solutions.
 To be successful, however, they need to fully integrate into the jawbone, in a process known as osseointegration.

 Osseointegration is a natural process that occurs during your recovery following dental implant surgery.
 This is the process during which your natural bone fuses to the titanium posts, integrating them into the jaw.
 The process was discovered completely by accident in 1952 by a Swedish orthopedic surgeon by the name of Per-Ingvar Bråenmark.
 While Bråenmark was researching bone healing and regeneration, he implanted a titanium cylinder into a rabbit femur.
 When he went to remove it later, he found that the bone had begun to fuse to the cylinder.
 This sparked further research and development, which eventually led to the very first modern day dental implants.
 Even today, research and development are still being done, helping to improve the reliability of dental implants and make the process of osseointegration easier.

 Why is Bone Mass Important?